top of page

 Will I get a job after the course?

 Our courses have been specifically designed to give you the skills and knowledge you need to enter the expedition industry.
 During training, our instructors are able to offer unique insights into gaining experience and work as an expedition professional.
+We at the EGA are proud to follow many of our previous students as they go onboard ships, working as expedition guides, and continuing their learning and development.

 Do I need to do the assessment?